summa-dev/.github/profile/README.md

 - `1.
 Proof of Assets`

-    The exchange requires to prove ownerhsip of an address with a certain amount of assets.
+    The exchange is required to prove ownerhsip of an address with a certain amount of assets.
 In order to do so, the exchange needs to sign a certain message, for example H(`poSolID, address`) where

     - `poSolID` is a sequential nonce unique for each Proof Of Solvency process.
     - `address` is the address controlled by the exchange